 Begin by allowing the engine to warm.
 This can be done by taking your car for a quick 10-15 minute drive.
-This will allow the engine oil viscosity to get thinner and flow more thoroughly from the engine while its being drained.
+This will allow the engine oil viscosity to get thinner and flow more thoroughly from the engine while it's being drained.

 How To Step 2

 Raising the Porsche Cayenne in the air to change the oil isn't necessarily required.
-The Porsche Cayenne has enough ground clearance in order to access and remove the lower protective splash pan and loosen and remove the engine oil drain plug.
+The Porsche Cayenne has enough ground clearance to access and remove the lower protective splash pan and loosen and remove the engine oil drain plug.
 If you do desire to lift the vehicle for more working area under the vehicle, please proceed as follows.
 Confirm you are lifting the vehicle correctly by referencing your factory owner’s manual for the proper vehicle lift point locations and procedures.
 The vehicle needs to be in a level position to confirm engine oil level when refilling.
 If the vehicle is not level this can cause the engine oil level to be incorrect and could cause catastrophic engine damage.

 How To Step 3

 Open your hood and remove the decorative engine cover.
 The oil filter housing is located under the decorative engine cover.
-The decorative engine over is held in place by several grommets in the corner areas.
+The decorative engine cover is held in place by several grommets in the corner areas.
 To remove the cover, gently pull up on each corner.
 One at a time.
 Be careful not to crack any of the plastic.
 (Image 1) NOTE: Although this is demonstrated on a 2014 Audi Q7 3.0L TDI, the procedures also apply to the following Porsche Cayenne.

 How To Step 4

 Using a 32mm oil filter housing socket loosen and remove the oil filter housing cap and oil filter.
-Typically, you shouldn't get and spillage as this is loosened.
+Typically, you shouldn't get any spillage as this is loosened.
 As the oil filter cap and oil filter are being loosened a small valve within the oil filter housing will open and allow the oil in the oil filter housing to drain into the lower crankcase sump area.
 Gather some old rags or shop towels.
 Have the drain pan nearby.
-Carefully guide out the housing and oil filter and place in the drain pan to minimize a mess.
+Carefully guide out the housing and oil filter and place them in the drain pan to minimize a mess.
 (Image 2)

 How to Step 5